Three Ways To Sneak in Me Time

 My silence must have indicated my clear concern with everything he had just said: Hot.
 Humid.
 Yoga.
 And 90 minutes?
 There were very few things I spent 90 minutes doing, and sweating in a dog pose — or whatever it was — was certainly not one of them.

-“Seriously,” he said, after I failed to reciprocate his enthusiasm.
+“Seriously,” he said after I failed to reciprocate his enthusiasm.
 “It’s awesome.”

 Much to my own disbelief, less than 24 hours later, I was signing in to a hot yoga studio, a borrowed mat and towel under one arm and a gallon of water under the other.
 My brother had convinced me to try this insanity by appealing to my love of a good bargain: unlimited access to classes for 30 days for $29.
 One class was pushing $30, so I figured why not?
 I’d spent more on worse things than a good sweat.

 Thirty minutes into class, I felt like I had just gotten out of a pool.
-Drops of salty liquid came out of every pore and onto my borrowed mat and towel.
+Drops of salty liquid came out of every pore and onto my mat and towel.
 The tank top I had worn was now in a soggy heap next to my water bottle.
 I was never one of those people who strutted around the gym in a sports bra and spandex capris, but today I had zero shame.
-Within that 90 minutes, not only did I discover a new appreciation for bare midriffs, but I also realized I was pretty good at yoga.
+Within those 90 minutes, not only did I discover a new appreciation for bare midriffs, but I also realized I was pretty good at yoga.
 The teacher actually called me a natural.
 I beamed like a fifth-grader who just won the spelling bee.
 My brother was right; this was awesome.

 After that first session, I went back about 15 times within my 30 days.
 I saw improvements in my postures and finally understood what yogis meant when they claimed to be “centered.”
 I began to crave my time on the mat.
 My me time.